DeLucaJ/Communitree/README.md

-# GGJTreeHome
+# Communitree
 A game where you make the most hospitable tree with a limited number of resources.
-Made for GGJ 2019.
+Concieved at GGJ 2019.

+## Dependencies
+Unity3D - 2019.3